nsiyu/orbwalker/README.md

 # LoL Pixel Based Orbwalker

-This project is a simple orbwalker that uses pixel-based movement, allowing it to navigate your champion and auto attack enemies with precise calculations to maximize DPS.
+This project is a simple orbwalker that uses pixel-based movement, allowing it to navigate your champion and auto attack enemies with precise calculations that maximizes your DPS.

 # Installation
 To use this orbwalker, you will need to have .NET Framework installed on your computer.
 Once .NET Framework is installed, you can download the orbwalker by cloning this repository: